By Luke Sumpter Reviewed by: Carles Doménech

 • Rheumatoid arthritis

 Rheumatoid arthritis falls into the inflammatory category.
 As an autoimmune disease, the condition stems from a malfunction in the immune system that causes it to start attacking healthy cells in the body.
-Unlike the mechanical wear and tear of osteoarthritis, immune cells attack the lining of the joints, which leads to bone erosion and joint deformity.
-The assault from the immune system also extends beyond the joints and can affect the skin, eyes, lungs, and heart.
+Unlike the mechanical wear and tear of osteoarthritis, with rheumatoid arthritis, immune cells attack the lining of the joints, which leads to bone erosion and severe joint deformity.
+In some people, the assault from the immune system extends beyond the joints and could affect the skin, eyes, lungs, and even the heart.

 The symptoms of rheumatoid arthritis include: